Trust (2010 film): Plot

 DNA evidence proves that Charlie has previously sexually abused several other pre-teen girls.
-After seeing pictures of Charlie's other victims, Annie flees her home and seeks consolation from Friedman, breaking down in tears as she finally admits to herself that she was raped.
+After seeing photos of Charlie's other victims, Annie flees her home and seeks consolation from Friedman, breaking down in tears as she finally admits to herself that she was raped.

 Hoping to regain a sense of normalcy and fall back into a routine, Annie participates in a school volleyball game.
-Will sees a father in the crowd taking pictures of the girls, whom he violently confronts, mistaking him for one of the men from a list of registered sex offenders.
-Though the assaulted man declines to press charges, a humiliated Annie lashes out at Will at home, insisting that he is ruining her life.
+Will sees a father in the crowd taking pictures of the girls, whom he mistakes for one of the men from a list of registered sex offenders and violently confronts.
+Though the man declines to press charges, a humiliated Annie lashes out at Will at home and asserts that he is ruining her life.

-Annie learns from Brittany that other students have been ridiculing her online, photoshopping her into pornographic images and publicly exposing her cellphone number and address.
+Annie learns from Brittany that other students have been ridiculing her online, photoshopping her face onto pornographic images and publicly exposing her cellphone number and address.
 She rushes home and attempts suicide by overdosing on pills.
 After a panicked phone call from Lynn, Will finds Annie in the bathtub and forces her to vomit.
 Brittany spends the night to keep Annie company, mending their friendship.

 Annie wakes up and finds Will sitting outside.
 He admits that he blames himself for failing to protect her and pleads for her forgiveness, though he believes he does not deserve it.
 Annie tearfully embraces him.

 During a post-credits scene, it is revealed that "Charlie" is actually a high school physics teacher named Graham Weston, who is married and has a young son.